EricZimmermann/ECSE444-Filtering/README.md

 Done once!
 Colored images in .jpg or .png are converted from RBG to grayscale, resampled, and flattened into `.txt` files for processing.
 Preprocess pipeline creates a clean.txt and noise.txt outputs where a noise image is created to validate the algorithms below.

 1 .`python scripts/preprocess.py --input <full path to image> --output <directory of .txt creation> --size <target image size 2^n>`
-2. clean.txt and noise.txt created in output directory
+2. clean.txt and noise.txt created in output directory <br>

 Optional cmds are:
 `--r_noise <range of additive noise ~ default 15>`
 `--p_noise <probability of additive noise ~ default 0.5>`